wren-lang/wren/doc/site/values.markdown

   """
 </pre>

-The value in the string above has no newlines, but the spaces in front are preserved.
-The newline after `"""` and the whitespace on the closing line are ignored.
+The resulting value in the string above has no newlines or trailing whitespace.
+Note the spaces in front of the Hello are preserved.

 <pre class="snippet">
     Hello world